The Minimum Evidence Surface for Trustworthy Weight-Edit Results

 Highlights

-The first three April posts all push on the same problem from different angles.
+The three linked notes all push on the same problem from different angles.
 One narrows the claim.
 One strengthens the comparison.
 One tightens the verification boundary.
 Put together, they imply a practical minimum evidence surface for any weight-edit result that wants to be taken seriously.

 That minimum is smaller than a full paper and stronger than a polished benchmark screenshot.